Hello! I love talking with kids about reading, writing, and books! (Scroll down for pics!) Just reach out, and we’ll make it happen.

 In this interactive presentation, Jody shares how she became a children’s author and applies the lessons she learned about the writing process to her punny, nonfictiony-fiction picture book, A CHIP OFF THE OLD BLOCK, including a sneak peek inside the publishing industry (where students become agents and editors!).
 Students will come away ready to ROCK what they write!

-$1000 Full day (3 presentations) Plus current mileage, if more than 40 miles from my home (plus travel expenses, if applicable: airfare, transportation, lodging, meals)
+$1000 Full day (3 sessions) Plus current mileage, if more than 40 miles from my home (plus travel expenses, if applicable: airfare, transportation, lodging, meals)

 Think you can’t afford to bring an author to your school?
 Here are some creative ways others have done it!
 Successful Author Visits (And How to Pay for Them)